Dr. Sally's Chicken Vegetable Soup

 1 zucchini, ½ inch diced

 1 14 oz. can tomatoes, chopped and drained (optional)

 1 head escarole, rinsed and sliced into 1 inch pieces

 Gather and prep the ingredients.
 Place the chicken in a large (8 qt.) soup pot and cover with cold water and broth.
-Add the bay leaf, half of the onion, carrots, celery, garlic, astragalus and salt and bring to a boil.
+Add the bay leaf and astragalus, half of the onion, carrots, celery, garlic and salt and bring to a boil.
 Reduce heat to medium and cook for 1 hour, until chicken is almost falling off the bone.
-Transfer the chicken to large bowl, pulling it apart to allow it to cool.
+Transfer the chicken to large bowl and pull it apart to allow it to cool.

-Add the rest of the onions, carrots, celery, and garlic, along with the potatoes and return to a low boil, and cook for 15 minutes.
-Add the parsley and oregano, along with the turnip or parsnip and zucchini.
-Continue cooking for another 15 minutes, and then add the tomatoes and greens.
+Add the rest of the onions, carrots, celery, garlic and salt, along with the potatoes and return to a low boil, and cook for 15 minutes.
+Add the parsley and oregano, along with the parsnip and zucchini.
+Continue cooking for another 15 minutes, and then add the tomatoes and escarole.
 Simmer another 10-15 minutes.
-Remove the astragalus and discard.
+Remove the astragalus and bay leaves and discard.
 Pull the cooled chicken from the bones and save the bones to make bone broth later.
 Return the chicken to the soup.
 Adjust the seasonings and serve.
-To Your Health!
+A Sante ~ To Your Health!

 Sally LaMont, ND, LAc